Teeth Whitening Newtown, PA

 Professional Teeth Whitening Treatment

 Additionally, patients can benefit from take-home teeth whitening.
-Although patients will need to visit our office for dental impressions, they can easily whiten their smiles in the comfort of their own homes.
+Although patients will need to visit our office for dental impressions, they can easily whiten their smiles in their homes.
 Using customized whitening trays and powerful whitening gel, patients who choose take-home whitening can receive brilliant results.

 Treating Deep Tooth Stains

-If you have intrinsic stains, you may benefit from veneers, dental bonding, or tooth crowns.
-Intrinsic stains are stains that affect the dental layer beneath the outer tooth enamel.
+You may benefit from veneers, dental bonding, or tooth crowns if you have intrinsic stains.
+Intrinsic stains affect the dental layer beneath the outer tooth enamel.
 These stains are permanent and cannot be removed with professional teeth whitening.

 However, cosmetic and restorative care can cover these stains with a natural-looking treatment.
 Veneers are porcelain ceramic shells that are bonded to the front of teeth.
 Dental bonding uses a malleable, tooth-colored material that is sculpted onto teeth.
 Dental crowns can address discolored teeth and tooth damage by fully covering teeth like a cap.